Version 2.2.0

 Major Changes

-1. Percept Decoder Update
+1. IPG Decoder Update

-Medtronic Percept JSON structures are not always consistent.
+Third party medical device JSON structures are not always consistent.
 Errors often occur when there are mismatching TimeDomain/PowerDomain channels.
 Previously, such inconsistent would lead to removal of one or the other channel as the data structure “require” the presence of both TimeDomain recordings and PowerDomain/Stimulation parameters.
 In new format, we split the TimeDomain recordings from PowerDomain/Stimulation recordings to make them more independent.
 Therefore, data will be stored, though specific analysis will still not be availble (such as effect of stimulation) if one or the other data is not in the JSON file.

 2. External Recordings and New Data Structure